knative/docs/docs/serving/app-security/security-guard-about.md

 ### Vulnerable

 Once a CVE that describes a vulnerability in the service is published, the Knative user who owns the service is required to start a process to eliminate the vulnerability by introducing a new revision of the service.
 This process of removing a known vulnerability may take many weeks to accomplish.
-Knative users need to continue offering services, although the service has a known vulnerability, and therefore need to detect/block incoming events that include patterns that may be used as part of some future exploit targeting the discovered vulnerability.
+Security-Guard enable Knative users to set micro-rules to detect/block incoming events that include patterns that may be used as part of some future exploit targeting the discovered vulnerability.
+In this way, users are able to continue offering services, although the service has a known vulnerability.

 ### Exploitable

 When a known exploit is found effective to compromise a known vulnerability included in the service, the Knative user who owns the Service needs a way to filter incoming events that contain the specific exploit.
 This is normally the case during a successful attack, where a working exploit is able to compromise the user-container.
-Users therefore need a way to detect/block incoming events that include specific exploits while allowing other events to be served.
+Security-Guard enable Knative users a way to set micro-rules to detect/block incoming events that include specific exploits while allowing other events to be served.

 ### Misused

-Users need a way to detect/remove misused Service instances while allowing other instances to continue serve events - i.e. the user needs a way to stop Service instances that are exploited and are being misused.
+When an offender have established an attack pattern that is able to take over a service instance, by first exploiting one more vulnerabilities and than starting to misuse the service instance, stopping the service instance requires the offender to repeat the attack pattern.
+At any given time, some service instances may be compromised and misused while other behaving as designed.
+Security-Guard enable Knative user a way to detect/remove misused Service instances while allowing other instances to continue serve events.

 ## Additional resources